Nnadozie/Nnadozie/README.md

-## Build the Adventure with Dozie🚀 👋
+## Build the Adventure with Dozie🚀 👋 | AI Engineer

 <!--
 **Nnadozie/Nnadozie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->